mylifeecho/mylifeecho.github.io/_drafts/elsaticsearch-brainfuck.md

 We as a programmers like some programming languages and some of them... we are not interested in at all.
 It hurts so badly when you don't have an option to use your lovely language when you clearly see how beautiful solution written in this language will be.
 Sometimes you have to resign to your fate.
 But not this time!

 Let's say you work with elasticsearch and you have to write some script.
 You take a look at the [list of supported languages][es-list-supported-lang] out of the box, than at list of plugins (same link) which add other languages.
 But no, groovy, javascript, python or closure are in your blacklist for some reasons.
 There is an option for you!
-Write your own plugin to extend elasticsearch functionality and you will be able to write scripts in prefered language.
+Write your own plugin to extend elasticsearch functionality and you will be able to write scripts in preferred language.
 [Brainfuck][brainfuck] for instance!

 This post is the continuation of the previous [Elasticsearch, Scala, Gradle.
 Writing plugin step-by-step][hw-plugin] post.
 We are going to add the support of another scripting language to elasticsearch.
 It is going to be simples and minimal working solution to evaluate brainfuck scripts.
 Don't you think to use it in production?!

 Brainfuck is "esoteric" language from 90s and its interpreter [looks][brainfuck-int] quite simple in Scala, just 40 lines (thanks to Peter Braun).
 I'm going to use slightly changed version of his implementation.

-Create plugin class as described in the [provious post][hw-plugin], replace `RestModule` by `ScriptModule`, change `name()` and `description()` to correspond the plugin purpose and implement `onModule` method body registering `addScriptEngine`.
+Create plugin class as described in the [previous post][hw-plugin], replace `RestModule` by `ScriptModule`, change `name()` and `description()` to correspond the plugin purpose and implement `onModule` method body registering `addScriptEngine`.
 Final class will look like the following (pretty concise in scala):

 ```scala
 class BrainfuckPlugin extends AbstractPlugin {